sans everything is a blog on politics and culture written by John Haffner, Jeet Heer, A. M. Lamey, I. Garrick Mason, and Sophie Pollitt-Cohen.

 A. M. Lamey is a National Magazine Award winner and a former books editor and columnist for the National Post.
 He has written for The New Republic, the TLS and CBC Radio’s Ideas program.

-I. Garrick Mason is the editor of SCOPE, a global magazine of ideas and culture, and is a writer whose work has appeared in The Spectator, the Times Literary Supplement, the New Statesman, the Boston Globe, the San Francisco Chronicle, and the Globe & Mail, among other publications.
-From 1994 to 1998, he was the editor of Gravitas, a Canadian magazine of politics, culture, economics, and science.
+Ian Garrick Mason is the founding editor of SCOPE, a global magazine of ideas and culture; his essays and reviews have appeared in the Times Literary Supplement, the New Statesman, The Walrus, the Boston Globe, the San Francisco Chronicle, and the Globe & Mail, among other publications.
+He is also a photographer with a strong interest in the built environment: iangarrickmason.com

 there is an ambitious project for getting us all to communicate our best ideas with one another.